andOlga/umineko-catbox-english/README.md

 However:

-- The bonus content has not been touched yet and I'll get around to it when I finish testing and tweaking the main episodes.
+- The bonus content has not been touched yet.
+I'll get around to it when I finish testing and fixing the main Episodes.
 - The menus are in Japanese.
-- Some of the CGs have Japanese text on them.
 - TIPS and character descriptions are in Japanese.

 This will be addressed later.